Cameronsplaze/AWS-ContainerManager/ContainerManager/README.md

      - Email: DoesNotExist2@gmail.com
    ```

    This is to get notified for ANY leaf stack events.
-Intended for admin to keep an eye on everything without having to subscribe to every [leaf stack's AlertSubscription](TODO LINK THIS WHEN IT EXISTS)
+Intended for admin to keep an eye on everything without having to subscribe to every [leaf stack config's AlertSubscription](/Examples/README.md#alertsubscription)

    Options like `SMS` and `HTTPS` I hope to add [at some point](https://github.com/Cameronsplaze/AWS-ContainerManager/issues/22), but `Email` was the easiest to just get off the ground.